kasper879/pixiStart/README.md

 # pixiStart
 My first PIXI app, with a bouncing ball.

-##To run the Application:
+##To run the Application

-  *  1. Clone the project
+     1. Clone the project
-  *  2. Go to the project
+     2. Go to the project
-  *  3. npm install
+     3. npm install
-  *  4. Server is running on a localhost:3000
+     4. Server is running on a localhost:3000

 ## How the application works